understanding loneliness

 What is loneliness?

 Loneliness is a feeling and like all feelings, it’s trying to tell us something.
-Feeling lonely lets us know that we aren’t feeling meaningfully connected enough with other people.
+Experiencing loneliness lets us know that we aren’t feeling meaningfully connected enough with other people.
 It's trying to motivate us to do something different.
-This doesn’t necessarily mean having lots of people to hang out with, it’s about meaningful connections – feeling understood and supported.
+This doesn’t necessarily mean having lots of people to hang out with, it’s about having meaningful connections and feeling understood and supported.

 For some people, loneliness can feel overwhelming and can lead to feeling flat, sad and worried.
 Some people who experience loneliness might also experience anxiety or depression.

-Loneliness is not always the same as being alone.
-Some people can have little contact with others and not feel lonely at all.
+It's important to note that loneliness is not always the same as being alone.
+Some people can have little contact with others and not feel lonely at all, and some people who have many friends can feel lonely.
+Everyone is different.

 Download our fact sheet on understanding loneliness